Background pattern

 • Changes in blood pressure.

-• Cataracts (clouding of the lens of the eye)
+• Cataracts (clouding of the eye lens)

 • Slowing of growth rate in children and adolescents